Oklahoma Parent-Taught Drivers Ed

 - Have never been convicted of a DUI or DWI

 If your parent meets all the requirements above they can submit a parent-taught driver education affidavit.

 Parent-Teen Driving Contract

-In a parent-taught drivers ed course, parents and teens are working together to make sure everyone is safe behind the wheel.
+In an Oklahoma parent-taught drivers ed course, parents and teens are working together to make sure everyone is safe behind the wheel.
 To keep everyone informed of rules and expectations in your household, a parent-teen driving contract is a good idea.
 This form, signed by the new driver as well as their parents, can be a great way to outline behaviors, curfews, passenger rules, and other household rules that teens and parents are expected to abide by.